nlpTRIZ/jetson_docker_X_forwarding/README.md

 ## Create a container from image to execute codes
 **Replace number by your gid_gpio:**

-`sudo docker run --rm -it --runtime=nvidia --net host --gpus all --device /dev/snd --device /dev/bus/usb -v $(pwd):/app -v /sys:/sys --group-add 999 jetson_gpio:latest`
+`sudo docker run --rm -it --runtime=nvidia --net host --gpus all --device /dev/snd --device /dev/bus/usb -v $(pwd):/app -v /sys:/sys --group-add 999 -e DISPLAY=$DISPLAY -v /tmp/.X11-unix/:/tmp/.X11-unix jetson_gpio:latest`

 -v $(pwd):/app means that the user working directory (where the user uses this command) will be available in /app directory inside the container.
 Files in this directory are shared between the host and the container.\
 Use Ctrl+D to exit container.